OCTOBER 18, 2014

 Athletes are eligible to win awards in multiple categories (excluding the overall male and female winners of each event).

 All cash prizes are for overall winners and not by age category.

 *Cash winners will be sent their earnings after the event.

-If you would like to switch events, please contact us at firstname.lastname@example.org by Wednesday, September 18.
+If you would like to switch events, please contact us at firstname.lastname@example.org prior to online registraiton closing on Sunday, October 12.
 After this date, participants will still be able to switch events, but the process will have to be completed at Late Registration and Packet Pickup during the Health & Fitness Expo.

 Can I wear headphones, push strollers, or bring my dog?

 No strollers of any kind are allowed.
 For insurance and safety purposes, we do not allow headphones, earbuds, Ipods, radios, and other hearing devices or animals on the course.
 Elite runners and prize winners are not allowed to wear them according to USAT&F rules.
 Animals are not allowed on the course unless they are assisting visually impaired participants.

 What is the minimum age requirement for the Full Marathon?